Thursday, May 30, 2024

 • SMA calculates the average of a given set of prices over a specific period by equally weighting each price.

 • SMA generally irons out short-term fluctuations and is suitable for identifying trends over time.
-However, its responsiveness to recent price changes may be slower than that of EMA.
+However, its responsiveness to recent price changes may be slower than that of the EMA.

 2. EMA (Exponential Moving Average):